 LGBT+ History Month

 LGBT+ History Month is an annual event in the United Kingdom taking place every February.
 The event came in the wake of the abolition of Section 28 in 2003, the Employment Equality (Sexual Orientation) Regulations 2003 as well as the government's proposals to bring in a single equality act and a public duty.
-The Month is intended as a means to raise awareness of, and combat prejudice against the LGBT community while celebrating its achievement and diversity and making it more visible.
+The Month is intended as a means to raise awareness of, and combat prejudice against the LGBTQ+ community while celebrating its achievement and diversity and making it more visible.

 What is LGBT+ History Month?